PauGuirao/GeneradorPlanetes/README.md

-# GeneradorPlanetes
+# Random Planet Generator
-Generador de planetes en processing
-This is a random planet generator created in Processing using Java
+This is a random planet generator created in Processing using Java.